BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 This is my OC 0.7.1 setup for HP Z420/620/820 workstations.
 Works for Catalina (10.15.7, everthing works, except Sleep Mode) and Big Sur (11.5.1, Sleep/USB3 not working).

-All patching are done either via OC hot-patching or SSDT add-on's, so custom patching/loading of DSDT is not required (true OC way).
+All patching are done either via OC hot-patching or SSDT add-on's.
 Thus this loader can be used for all three HP models.
 For post-install, you may need to generate your own CPU specific SSDT to enable full CPU Power Management (Read below).
 Of course, you will also need to generate your own SMBIOS MacPro6,1/Serial #.

 **My systems:**

 - Z820/Z620/Z420 (BIOS 3.96), Xeon 2760 V1, 2650 V2, or 2680 V2 (Single or Dual)
-- SSD SATA drive or NvMe SSD on PCI-E adapter (need a Sata HD installed for hosting EFI loader)
+- SSD SATA drive or NvMe SSD on PCI-E adapter (Need a Sata HD for hosting OC loader)
 - GTX 680 or Radeon 290/390X graphics (Both are supported out of the box by macOS)

 **Opencore/macOS:**